BerdyPango/ddns-client-aliyun/README.md

 The client will exit immediately after running through.
 If you want to run it regularly, append a crontab job on *NIX or a task scheduler job on Windows.

 ## Roadmap
 - [Done]Create a docker image for the script and put it into another repository.
-You could find the docker image repo [here](https://github.com/BerdyPango/ddns-client-aliyun-docker)
+You could find the docker image at [Docker Hub](https://github.com/BerdyPango/ddns-client-aliyun-docker).
-- Support creation if not found target dns record.
+- Add new if target record is not found.
 - Compatibility with python3.